 On September 13, the WHO granted prequalification to Bavarian Nordic's mpox vaccine (MVA-BN).
 This is the first mpox vaccine to receive prequalification.
-Two ACAM2000 other mpox vaccines, (Emergent BioSolutions) and LC16-KMB (KM Biologics), are also consideration.
-October On prequalification for MVA-BN was extended for use in adolescents aged 12-17.
-Pregualification is often a prerequisite for organizations such as Gavi and UNICEF to begin procuring and distributing vaccines in LMICs.
+Two other mpox vaccines, ACAM2000 (Emergent BioSolutions) and LC16-KMB (KM Biologics), are also consideration.
+October 8th. under On prequalification for MVA-BN was extended for use in adolescents aged 12-17.
+Prequalification is often a prerequisite for organizations such as Gavi and UNICEF to begin procuring and distributing vaccines in LMICs.
 The Democratic Republic of Congo granted emergency use authorization in June for both MVA-BN and LC16-KMB vaccines.
 Nigeria has also granted emergency use authorization for the MVA-BN vaccine.
 The WHO announced that the LC16 mpox vaccine has been granted emergency use listing (EUL) on November 19th.
 This is the first available vaccine that is approved for use in children under the age of 12.
-The designations employed and the committing the legislation of early considerable the committee of the commi KEMRI, the Kenya Medical Research Institute, has Werden with Charles and Control of the Control Source: WHO 2022 partnered with Tonix Pharmaceuticals to conduct a phase 1 trial for TNX-801 (investigational mpox vaccine).
+KEMRI, the Kenya Medical Research Institute, has partnered with Tonix Pharmaceuticals to conduct a phase 1 trial for TNX-801 (investigational mpox vaccine).
 On October 3rd, the Alinity m mpox assay was the first in vitro diagnostic to receive emergency use listing by the WHO.
 The Alinity m mpox assay is a PCR test that is able to provide a result in less than 2 hours.
 The Alinity m mpox assay is not considered a point of care or near of care PCR platform, but a lab-based diagnostic platform.
 The WHO has listed two additional mpox diagnostics under emergency use listing (EUL).
 EUL has been granted to Cepheid's Xpert Mpox (Oct.
 28) and Roche's cobas MPXV assay (Oct.
 14), both of which are PCR-based diagnostic.
 Cobas MPXV can deliver results in less than 2 hours, and must be used on cobas systems.
 Xpert Mpox is compatible with GeneXpert systems, delivers results in under 40 minutes, and is the only near point-of-care diagnostic available for mpox at this time.
 Africa CDC has recommended the use of a PCR test manufactured by Morocco-based Moldiag, which offers a lower price of around \$5-6/test compared to other available test.